0x1iii1ii/PPPwn-Luckfox/README.md

 You can get one from the official site <a href=https://www.luckfox.com>Luckfox</a>  or from <a href=https://www.aliexpress.com/item/1005006083739388.html>Aliexpress</a> at around from 7$ to 15$.

 # Special Note for Luckfox Pico/Mini
+Ignore this if you use Pro/Max/Plus version.
 For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine, and burn the Ubuntu image with `pico plus image` and follow the same step as other boards.
 See the wiring in the `Issues` tab

 <br>